abhitpahwa/Data-Visualization/README.md

 - dv_lab7_a.ipynb : jupyter notebook python file for dv_lab7_a.py
 - dv_lab8_a.R : plotting graphs and forming clusters using K-means clustering in R using packages: cluster, factoextra, ggfortify, ggplot2 and also using graph: clustergram
 - dv_lab9_book.twbx : tableau workbook with plots related to questions in dv_lab9_ques.pdf
+- dv_lab10_book.twbx : tableau workbook with plots and dashboards on dataset "US_State_Data"
 - dataset_lab1.csv : dataset in csv format related to loans
 - dataset_lab2.csv : dataset in csv format related to marks of few students
 - dataset_lab5_adjacency.csv : dataset in csv format related to adjacency matrix of a graph